Last Updated on 6 February 2023 by Dan

 (Note: We may receive a small commission for referring you using our links, but it won’t affect the service you receive and per our editorial policy, we always write honestly about what we review, no matter if we get paid or not).

-Airtime Rewards is a cashback app that doesn’t work in the same way that traditional cashback sites like TopCashback or Quidco.
+Airtime Rewards is a cashback app, but one that doesn’t work in the same way that traditional cashback sites like TopCashback or Quidco.

-All to have to do is install the app on your phone, and then link at least one credit card to the app along with registering your mobile phone number.
+All to have to do is install the app on your phone, and then link at least one credit or debit card to the app along with registering your mobile phone number.

-When you shop at a participating retailer, you’ll then get cashback via Airtime Rewards.
+When you shop at a participating retailer, your purchase can be tracked and you’ll then get cashback via Airtime Rewards.
 When you hit £10 worth of rewards, you can apply this as a credit against your monthly phone tariff.

-What’s particularly good about Airtime Rewards is how little you need to do – once the card is linked, the app will just detect and update for any valid spends.
+What’s particularly good about this scheme is just how little you need to do – once the card is linked, the app will just detect and update any valid spends automatically.

 How does Airtime Rewards make money?